 Members who fail to maintain the standards of scholarship, leadership, service, and character required of inductees will be dismissed from the N.H.S. and are not eligible to become members again.
-Cheating or any Section C or D offenses are examples of infractions, which will lead to automatic dismissal from the Honor Society.
+Cheating or any Section C or D offenses are examples of infractions, which will lead to automatic dismissal or prevent a student from being inducted to/from the Honor Society.